-Volunteers are provided a quality, comprehensive training program, E.V.O.L.V.E.
-Spring, 2017, that helps you to work with and teach youth in many different interest-related areas that we call programs.
+Volunteers are provided a quality, comprehensive training program, E.V.O.L.V.E. (pdf), that helps you to work with and teach youth in many different interest-related areas that we call programs.
 Topics range from new club orientation to effective group leadership.

-To see all requirements and supplemental education opportunities for volunteers, click here: Volunteer Education Chart
+To see all requirements and supplemental education opportunities for volunteers, see: Volunteer Education Chart (pdf)

 Volunteer Class Notes

 Notes are posted briefly after classes are concluded.

 - Including Youth with Special Needs (website/video) : a recording of an e-class from the 2015 Western Region Leaders Forum)